AleidvdZ/python_challenge/README.md

 Getting max value info from Pan and discussion in studygroup (also included Raina, Eva, Hannah) and fixed with https://sparkbyexamples.com/python/get-index-of-max-of-list-in-python/#:~:text=Python%20Get%20Index%20of%20max,element%20and%20use%20the%20list.

-5/17 PyPoll
-Finally got my vote count per candidate.
-It was trial and error with how I was comparing variables in my lists and it turned out to be simple.
-I had over complicated it and mixed values and strings and kept getting errors.
-To make sure that I had the right vote total with a candidate I found the “extend” command to add two items to a list. https://sparkbyexamples.com/python/python-append-multiple-items-to-list/#:~:text=To%20append%20or%20add%20multiple,the%20end%20of%20the%20list.

 5/15 Notes for PyBank
 Finished PyBank.
 Rounding help from: https://www.programiz.com/python-programming/methods/built-in/round Got help from TA Andrew K. in figuring out how to call out the month by using the index position.